11 Simple Strategies to Develop a Shared Homeschool Vision With Your Spouse

 9. Establish Strong Communication Systems

-Just like parents of school kids get report cards and parent-teacher conferences, the non-teaching parent needs regular updates about their children’s progress.
+Just like parents of school kids get report cards and parent-teacher conferences, the non-teaching parent needs regular updates about your children’s progress.
+This doesn’t have to be formal.
 Create simple routines to keep each other informed:

 10. Build Social Connections Together

-Let’s rethink socialization completely.
-Somewhere along the way, we decided schools should handle this crucial life skill.
-But do children really have different social needs than adults?
-Not really.
+The way people talk about socialization for children has never made sense to me.
+Do children really have such different social needs than adults?
 Everyone needs meaningful connections with others and involvement in their community.

 Instead of worrying about replicating school-style socialization, focus on helping your whole family build real community connections:

 Let’s ditch the martyr mindset.
-You can’t pour from an empty cup, so you have to take care of yourself.
-Both parents need to work together to ensure everyone’s needs are met.
+You can’t pour from an empty cup, so you have to take cHomeschool burnout is a real problem, but it doesn’t have to be your reality.

 Making It Work